golemfactory/golem-architecture/gaps/gap-3_mid_agreement_payments/gap-3_mid_agreement_payments.md

   - logic of `golem.com.scheme.payu.payment-timeout-sec?` to validate payments are made according to negotiated terms
 - `yapapi`/`yajsapi`
   - logic to support negotiation of `golem.com.scheme.payu.debit-note.interval-sec?` and `golem.com.scheme.payu.payment-timeout-sec?` properties
+  - logic to ensure, that Provider doesn't overwhelm Requestor with big amount of DebitNotes

 ## Rationale